 After or simultaneously when the payment on the Stop Notice is "Honored," i.e., check clears your bank account or you have cash in hand.
 NEVER release before payment.
-If obligor on Stop Notice "all of a sudden" finds a problem with your work or services after you sign the Release but before...Read more »
+If obligor on Stop Notice "all of a sudden" finds a problem with your work or services after you sign the...Read more »

 CA minimum wage went up to $13/ hr Jan 1, 2020 for companies with 26 or more employees.
 My branch does not have 26 employees, but there are well over 26 employees nationwide.
 I’m an exempt employee making $49,920 a year ($24/ hr).
 HR has told me I do not fall under the designated threshold....
 Read more »

 Yes, based on your "Facts," you are correct.
 However, whether you are an "Exempt" employee may be in issue.
 There are a few requirements for exemption from overtime, as as a "Management" Employee, beyond the double mim. wage requirement.

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.